Creature Feature (1973 TV series)

 Creature Feature, presented in later years as Dr. Paul Bearer Presents, was a TV horror movie series on WTOG in St. Petersburg, Florida, from 1973 to 1995.
-The films were hosted by Dick Bennick Sr. (November 3, 1928 – February 18, 1995) Bennick was born on 3 November 1928 in Asheville, North Carolina.
+The films were hosted by Dick Bennick Sr. Bennick was born on 3 November 1928 in Asheville, North Carolina.
 He was an actor and director, known for Creature Feature, Shock Theatre and Fright Theatre.
 He died on 15 February 1995 in Winter Haven, Florida.
 As Dr. Paul Bearer, he hosted a different classic horror film every Saturday afternoon at 2 pm.
 Bennick created the character at WGHP in High Point, North Carolina, for the station's Shock Theater in the mid-to-late 1960s after his previous persona, Count Shockula, proved less than satisfactory.

 The humorous Bearer character was a pun-spewing, bad-joke-telling host who spoke in a gravelly voice with a halting speech pattern.
-His usual attire was a long-tailed vintage tuxedo with his hair parted down the middle and slicked straight down the sides, with heavy mascara and greasepaint.
+His usual attire was a long-tailed vintage tuxedo with his hair parted down the middle and slicked straight on the sides, with heavy mascara and greasepaint.
 His skewed gaze, which Bennick perfected by turning his one artificial eye outward, only contributed to the atmosphere.
-He also twisted around some words and names to reflect the horror atmosphere—he frequently called the horror films "horrible old movies", and the city that WTOG's studios were based in "St. Creaturesburg".
+He also twisted around some words and names to reflect the horror atmosphere.
+He frequently called the horror films "horrible old movies", and the city that WTOG's studios were based in "St. Creaturesburg".
 Occasionally, he was accompanied onset with his co-host, a prop spider by the name of Spinjamin Bock (a play on the name Benjamin Spock, voiced by Bennick).